 Description

-Delicious Lotus Biscoff layer cake recipe with vanilla Biscoff cake, mascarpone whipped cream and Swiss meringue buttercream (for a 6 inch/ 15 cm cake - 8 - 10 portions).
+Delicious Lotus Biscoff cake recipe with vanilla Biscoff cake, mascarpone whipped cream and Swiss meringue buttercream (for a 6 inch/ 15 cm cake - 8 - 10 portions).

 Ingredients